sshirokov/df-bloodlines/README.md

 ### What are **The Rules**

+We will operate on the assumption that we're not malicious.
+Anything that needs writing down should be written down here.

   * Anything can change with a Pull Request
   * Every Overseer plays for one game year
   * The overseer should name a dwarf after himself before passing the torch.
   * We have no idea what we are doing.
   * :beers:

+### What do I do on my turn?

+Grab the latest save from the releases.
+The previous overseer should have taken care of that, if not find them and yell at them.

+Extract the save and put the `save` directory into your `$DF_ROOT/data/save` directory.
+Making any changes in paths that are required, as long as the next Overseer can follow these instructions without concern.

+Create a branch with the first season of your turn in the appropriate `World`/`Fort` directory in the format `year-sequence-month.md`, where `sequence` increases as the year progresses, and `month` is just the name of the month as reported in the `z` menu. **Push this branch right away, as you introduce yourself, and open a Pull Request**

+Commit early, commit often.
+As the seasons change create new `year-sequence-month.md` files, and keep us posted.

+The Pull Request you open will serve as your running dialog of your turn, and where everyone else can make fun of you.
+When it is merged, it signifies the end of your turn, and the last few commits should update any relevant documents to reflect that.

 ### Armok is who again?